aerickt/lapwing-for-beginners/src/Chapter-13.md

 ## Prefix strokes

 Every translation we have been writing so far has been a regular word with no special formatting.
 This means that Plover will output a space before every word—this should be pretty familiar to you from the drills we have been practising.
 Let's take a look at how Plover parses these translations.
-In the main window of Plover, go to <code>Tools → Add Translation</code>.
-With your steno keyboard, write <code>STROEBG</code> into the <code>Strokes</code> field.
+In the main window of Plover, go to <code class="code-mono">Tools → Add Translation</code>.
+With your steno keyboard, write <code class="code-mono">STROEBG</code> into the <code class="code-mono">Strokes</code> field.
 You should see the following:

 ![](img/13-add-translation-stroke.png)

 Now let's look at a **prefix stroke**.
 This is a stroke that tells Plover to suppress the next space after outputting a translation.
-If you write `PRAOE` into the <code>Strokes</code> field.
+If you write `PRAOE` into the <code class="code-mono">Strokes</code> field.
 You should see the following:

 ![](img/13-add-translation-pre.png)